ryanwetzelberger/ryanwetzelberger.github.io/about.md

 ---
 # Ryan Wetzelberger

-I have about 14 years of experience in the technology industry as a whole.
+I have about 14 years of experience in the technology industry.
 I have worked positions in help desk, network engineering, devops engineering, and automation engineering.

 What excites me: